Ducking stool: Use in identifying witches

 In medieval times until the early 18th century, ducking was a way used to establish whether a suspect was a witch.
 The ducking stools were first used for this purpose but ducking was later inflicted without the chair.
 In this instance the subject's right thumb was bound to her left big toe.
 A rope was tied around the waist of the accused and she was thrown into a river or deep pond.
 If she floated, it was deemed that she was in league with the devil, rejecting the baptismal water.
 If she sank, she was "cleared.
 And dead".

 Notable examples

 Surviving examples

 The tumbrel of a ducking stool is in the crypt of the Collegiate Church of St Mary, Warwick.
 There is also a ducking chair in Canterbury, where the High Street meets the River Stour.

 A surviving ducking stool is on public display outside the Criminal Museum (Kriminalmuseum) in Rothenburg ob der Tauber, a well-preserved medieval town in Bavaria, Germany.

+A complete ducking stool is on public display in Leominster Priory, Herefordshire, with its most recent known use being the ducking of Jenny Pipes in 1809.
+A woman named Sarah Leeke was placed into it in 1817, but the river's water level was too low to duck her.
+Once thought to be a replica, dendrochronology has dated the ducking stool to the late 17th century.

+The town clock in Leominster, commissioned for the Millennium, features a moving ducking stool depiction.

 Replicas

-A complete ducking stool is on public display in Leominster Priory, Herefordshire.
-The town clock, commissioned for the Millennium, features a moving ducking stool depiction.

 Christchurch, Dorset, continues to house a replica ducking stool, at the site where punishments were once carried out.